yamikazoo/EEG-ML-Emotion-Classifier/README.md

    ```shell
     .venv\Scripts\activate
    ```
-2. Install dependencies using the requirements file.
+2. Install dependencies using the requirements file (there are many to install so this may take additional time).
    ```shell
    pip install -r requirements.txt
    ```